-Most candidates for the Educational Technology Specialist program are provisionally or initially certified in elementary education or in a secondary subject area.
-They are pursuing graduate study for permanent or professional certification in their initial area and an additional area of certification as an Educational Technology Specialist.
+Most candidates for the Educational Technology Specialist program are provisionally or initially certified in elementary education or in a secondary school content area.
+They are pursuing graduate study for professional certification in their initial area as well as additional certification as an Educational Technology Specialist.

-Candidates in the No Certification option are often teachers in private or nonpublic schools or persons who work in education-related positions such as curriculum developers, library media specialists, children's media developers, or teachers in for-profit or not-for-profit educational support centers.
+Candidates in the No Certification option are often teachers in private or nonpublic schools or persons who work in such positions such as curriculum developers, library media specialists, children's media developers, or teachers in for-profit or not-for-profit educational support centers.